Delivered by Kasha Jacqueline Nabagesera on 10th June 2013

 Continuing serious violations, repeated acts of discrimination and violence around the world, demonstrate the importance of addressing this matter.

-In the East and Horn of Africa, lesbian, gay, bisexual, transgender, and intersex persons continue to find their basic rights and freedoms under severe attack, as well as those HRDs who are working to protect their rights.
+In the East and Horn of Africa, minority persons continue to find their basic rights and freedoms under severe attack, as well as those HRDs who are working to protect their rights.
 They are subjected to physical violence and sexual abuse, excluded from accessing healthcare, education and employment opportunities, as well as being the target of a continuing media witch-hunt.

 The Human Rights Council must also continue to play its role and keep a sustained focus on this issue.